netscaler/netscaler-terraform-modules/azure/deployments/ha_availability_set/README.md

 * The terraform needs plugins to be installed in local folder so, use `terraform init` - It automatically installs the required plugins from the Terraform Registry.

 ### Step-2 Applying the Configuration
-* Modify the `main.tf` (if necessary) and `examples.tfvars` to suit your own Azure configuration and Citrix ADM Agent deployment.
+* Modify the `main.tf` (if necessary) and `examples.tfvars` to suit your Azure configuration and Citrix ADC deployment.
 * Use `terraform plan -var-file examples.tfvars` to review the plan
 * Use `terraform apply -var-file examples.tfvars` to apply the configuration.